-Students will be awarded the Master of Science (M.Sc) on completion of a satisfactory thesis.
-Students are also required to complete a four-semester course over a two-year period.
+Students will be awarded a Master of Science (M.Sc) upon satisfactory completion of a thesis.
+Students are also required to complete four semesters of coursework over a two-year period.

-The course consists of lectures, practicals, seminars, and tutorials.
-Students must obtain 30 credits with a minimum pass grade of 60%.
-The Master’s course curriculum is presented in Table 1.
+The course consists of lectures, practicalwork, seminars, and tutorials.
+Students must obtain 30 credits with a minimum passing grade of 60%.
+The master’s course curriculum is presented in Table 1.

 |C01||Master’s Thesis Research I||6||6|

 |M06||Agricultural English I (Presentation Skill)||1||1|